BlinkDL/RWKV-LM/README.md

 * c and d: a and b combined with self-attention.

 kv / k is the memory mechanism.
 The token with high k can be remembered for a long duration, if W is close to 1 in the channel.

+RWKV v2 is parallelizable because the time-decay of each channel is data-indepedent (and trainable).
+For example, in usual RNN you can adjust the time-decay of a channel from 0.8 to 0.5 etc., while in RWKV v2 you simply move the information from a 0.8-channel to a 0.5-channel to achieve the same effect.

 It's also using my SmallInitEmb trick https://github.com/BlinkDL/SmallInitEmb (applicable to all transformers), and a custom CUDA kernel https://github.com/BlinkDL/RWKV-CUDA .